Geography of Brisbane: Climate

-The Climate of Brisbane is classified as a humid subtropical climate.
+Brisbane has a humid subtropical climate.
 This is characterised by warm sunny weather, mild balmy evenings and a generally constant weather pattern annually.
 Average maximum and minimum temperatures annually are 25.5 degrees Celsius and 15.7 degrees Celsius respectively, with the region's relatively close proximity to the coral sea and Pacific Ocean resulting in overall variance in temperatures annually to be far less than other capital cities.
 This is primarily due to the area's proximity to these warmer ocean currents.
-Brisbane has never in fact recorded a sub zero minimum temperature, with the exception of one instance during the night.
+Brisbane has only recorded a sub zero minimum temperature once (at night).

 In terms of precipitation, thunderstorms are extremely common with severe weather such as hail storms, torrential rain and destructive winds occurring annually.
 The region averages 124 clear days a year, with an average rainfall of 142 millimetres per annum.
 Despite this, the floodplain has also been subject to prolonged periods of extreme drought, such as between 2001 and 2010 when dam levels dropped to 16.7% in August 2007.
 Residents were forced to obey level 6 water usage restrictions causing per capita water usage to fall below 140 litres per day, the lowest usage per person of any country in the developed world at that time.
 This severe dry period was broken in January 2011 when a low pressure system crossed Brisbane's northern area, saturating the catchment area and causing flash flooding.
 In general, the region consistently receives rainfall, with the longest period without recorded rainfall occurring in November 2011 for 22 days.